subtleGradient/javascript-tools.tmbundle/README.markdown

 Formatting / Compression
 ---

-* **Format Javascript** (⌃Q) attempts to beautify your javascript by inserting uniform line breaks and indentation throughout your current document or selection.
+* **Format JavaScript** (⌃Q) attempts to beautify your javascript by inserting uniform line breaks and indentation throughout your current document or selection.

 * **Compress (current file)** (⌃⌘C) uses a custom Rhino build from the Dojo Toolkit project to compress your current javascript document.
 Before compressing it attempts to insert missing semi-colons so you should consider running *Validate Syntax* and fixing missing semi-colons prior to using this command.